jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.67 Tan

-Returns the tangent (tan) of each values in a raster..
+Returns the tangent (tan) of each values in a raster.

 *Parameters*: